+The first constraint is to keep the signal from the target within the linear part of the detector array dynamic range bellow $\sim\!25000\mbox{\normalfont\AA}DU$ (Tables 3 and 4; for a discussion on the detector non-linearity see Sec.
+6.2).
 Considering the large VIRCAM field of view, it is likely that a number of bright stars will fall into the field of view, and they will illuminate the detectors with signal well above the non-linearity limits.
 The data reduction pipeline is designed to correct at least partially the effects of non-linearity and cross-talk, caused by these sources.
-However, the requirement to keep the signal from the science target bellow the non-linearity limit is paramount.
+However, the requirement to keep the signal from the science target below the non-linearity limit is paramount.
 The only way to do that is to reduce the detector integration time.
-Unfortunately, the smaller DIT increases greatly the overheads to \geq 100%, in the cases of 1-2 sec DIT because the overhead associated with every DIT is \sim 1 sec.
-For comparison, observations with DIT=10-20 sec have an overhead of \sim 10%.
+Unfortunately, smaller DIT values of 1-2 sec increase greatly the overheads to $\geq\!50\text{-}100\%$ , because the overhead associated with every DIT is $\sim\!1$ sec.
+For comparison, observations with DIT=10-20 sec have an overhead of $\sim\!10\%$ .

-The sky background is another factor that has to be accounted for when selecting a DIT.
-It is the strongest in K_S band when it amounts to \sim 1200 ADU per second per pixel, depending strongly on the temperature and humidity.
-The sky background can easily saturate the array by itself if the user selects a big DIT.
-For the minimum DIT of 1.0011 sec, the average sky background counts are: 41, 64, 254, 1376, and 1925 ADU, for $ZYJHK_S$, respectively, for typical "dark" sky brightnesses: Z=18.2, Y=17.2, J=16.0, H=14.1, and $K_S=13.0\,\mathrm{mag\,arcsec^{-2}}$.
-The sky alone would saturate the detectors (at \sim 50,000 ADU) for DIT \sim 1207, 787, 197, 36, 26 sec, for each of these bands, respectively.
-The exact levels achieved within this DITs will vary somewhat from one detector to another because of the different detector properties.
-Thin clouds and moon light can elevate the sky background significantly in Z,Y, and even in J.

-The recommended maximum DITs for the five broad band filters are: 60, 60, 30, 10, 10 sec, respectively.
-These values will keep the detector potential wells less than half full minimizing problems with the saturation, persistence, non linearity, dynamic range, and not saturating the 2MASS stars (one or two magnitudes above the 2MASS limit) which are used as photometric and astrometric references.
-The values quoted here may change with time, check the VIRCAM web page for more up to date information.
+The sky background is another factor that has to be accounted for when selecting a DIT (Table 4).
+It is the strongest in $K_S$ band, followed closely by the H band.
+It depends strongly on the temperature and humidity.
+The sky background can easily saturate the array by itself if the user selects a long DIT.
+Thin clouds and moon light can elevate the sky background significantly in $\mathbb{Z}$ , $\mathbb{Y}$ , and even in $\mathbb{J}$ .
+The recommended maximum DITs for the five broad band filters are listed in Table 4.
+These values will keep the detector potential wells less than half full minimizing problems with the saturation, persistence, non linearity, dynamic range, and not saturating the Two Micron All Sky Survey (2MASS; Skrutskie et al. 2006, AJ, 131, 1163) stars, one or two magnitudes above the 2MASS limit, which are used as photometric and astrometric references.
+The values quoted in the tables may change with time, check the VIRCAM web page for more up to date information.

 The background variations - on a time scale of a 1-3 minutes - are a source of systematic uncertainties.
 To account for them the user must monitor these variations on the same time scale.
 As mentioned above, this is done by alternatively observing the target and a clear sky field next to the target every 1-3 minutes.
-The exact frequency of the sky sampling is determined by the product DIT×NDIT, plus the overhead - if the DIT value is set by the linearity constraint, the frequency of the sky samppling determiens the NDIT.
+The exact frequency of the sky sampling is determined by the product $DIT \times NDIT$ , plus the overhead - if the DIT value is set by the linearity constraint, the frequency of the sky sampling determines the NDIT.